kXborg/codeContinue/README.md

 - Check if the endpoint is currently running/available
 - Use `Ctrl+Shift+P` → "CodeContinue: Configure" to update credentials

-### "Right Arrow" keybinding not working
+### Keybindings not working
-- Check that phantom is visible (gray text suggestion showing)
-- The keybinding only works when a suggestion is displayed
-- You can still use `Right Arrow` for normal cursor movement
+- Make sure you've set up keybindings (they're not enabled by default)
+- Go to `Preferences > Package Settings > CodeContinue > Key Bindings`
+- Check for conflicts with other packages
+- Try alternative key combinations

 ## Advanced Configuration